Typhoid fever can be spread by consuming food or water contaminated with the stool or urine of an infected person.

 If the infection is severe, corticosteroids are also given, particularly when people are delirious, comatose, or in shock.

 While people have a fever, bed rest is advised.
 A clear liquid diet can help minimize diarrhea.
-People should not use aspirin, laxatives, and enemas.
+People should not use aspirin, laxatives, or enemas.

 Carriers must report to the local health department and are prohibited from working with food until tests show that the bacteria have been eradicated.
 Taking antibiotics for 4 to 6 weeks may eradicate the bacteria in many carriers.